Brain and Language Lab

 DOES INDIVIDUAL VARIABILITY IN LEARNING AND MEMORY RELATE TO LANGUAGE ABILITIES?

-We examine correlations between learning and memory abilities and language abilities.
+We examine correlation between learning and memory abilities and language abilities.
 We focus on investigating the relation between learning abilities in declarative and procedural memory, on the one hand, and lexical and grammatical abilities, on the other.
 Based on the Declarative/Procedural model of language, we predict correlations between declarative memory and lexical abilities, as well as grammatical abilities in certain circumstances, and between procedural memory and grammatical abilities in other circumstances (Ullman, 2016, 2020).
 Whether grammar correlates with procedural and/or declarative memory should be a function of multiple factors that modulate declarative and/or procedural memory abilities (Ullman, 2004, 2015, 2016, 2020; Ullman & Pullman, 2015).
 We also examine correlations between language and working memory abilities.
 More recent work probes the relation between the learning and memory systems and other domains, in particular reading and math.

 We have found (Lum et al., 2012; Conti-Ramsden et al., 2015) that in both typically developing (TD) children and those with developmental language disorder (DLD; previously known as specific language impairment), declarative memory correlates with lexical abilities, supporting the hypothesis that lexical knowledge must be learned at least in part in declarative memory.
 In contrast, grammar correlates with procedural memory in TD children, but with declarative memory in DLD children, supporting the hypotheses that grammar generally depends on procedural memory, but in DLD declarative memory compensate for grammatical difficulties.
 Working memory was found to correlate with neither lexical nor grammatical abilities in either TD children or children with DLD.